charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 Reactive tehchniques include continuous testing and automatic program repair.

 **Continuous testing:**
-Automated systems can run the computational experiment continuously to assess if the experiment is both not crashing and still producing the same results (repeatability).
+Automated systems can run a computational experiment continuously to assess if the experiment is both not crashing and still producing the same results (repeatability).
 Continuous testing[^CI] is robust to more sources of non-determinism, including networked resources, pseudorandomness, and parallel program order.
+[DSK: I'm not sure I agree with this previous statement; I don't see how CI provides this robustness.]
 The major drawback is increased computational cost, since running a computational experiment can be expensive.
 However, if one could predict which experiments were more likely to break, one could also prioritize testing on that basis, an optimization we term _predictive continuous testing_.